Biblical Latin Angel Names

 Jude uses archangel language.
 Revelation presents Michael and his angels fighting against the dragon.

 Latin forms such as Michahel may appear in Vulgate material.
-Best label: biblical angel name in Latin transmission.
+Best label: Michael is a scriptural angel name Latin texts transmit from older sources.

 Origin caution: not Latin-origin.